evaneill/PandemiCpp/agents/README.md

 ### ByGroup Random
 The _type_ of action is chosen from among _types_ of legal actions uniformly (e.g. `Move`, `Treat`, `DirectFlight`,...), and then a legal action of that _type_ is chosen.

+### ListAction Random (unimplemented/tested)

+This requests the full list of legal actions then chooses on at random.
+This is therefore the same as Uniform but with a lot more effort.
+This was used for testing `GameLogic`, but should *not* be used, since it represents a huge memory leak (it never deletes the actions that the game logic creates).

 ## Search Agents

 ### Rollout-Based UCT MCTS